Julio Gutiérrez (footballer): International career

 Following his good performances in Unión Española, Gutiérrez was selected for Chile U20 for the 1999 South American Championship.
 He played with the squad in the pre-Olympic Tournament 2000 in Londrina, Brazil, where he helped Chile qualify for the Olympic Games in Sydney in the same year.

 At senior level, he made 5 appearances for the national team.
 In addition, he made an appearance for Chile B in the friendly match against Catalonia on 28 December 2001.

+Coaching career

+Gutiérrez started his career as a coach for Italian amateur clubs.
+Since 2022, he has worked as an assistant coach for the Udinese Primavera team.
+On 28 July 2025, he was appointed as the head coach until June 2026.